gitKrystan/2025-emberfest/slides.md

 <!--
 One of the most important parts of the store is the "Request Manager"

-* Think of RequestManager as your ship's communications officer - it manages all external contact!
+* Think of RequestManager as your ship's communications officer — it manages all external contact!

-RequestManager is also fully customize-able.
+RequestManager is also fully customize-able with sensible defaults.

 * You don't even need to use Fetch, though we will.
-Our RequestManager is basically identical to the one recommended in the WarpDrive guides.

-* You can customize it with handlers to transform requests and responses as needed.
+* You can add handlers to transform requests and responses as needed.
 These handlers can choose to call `next()`, similar to middleware patterns in API frameworks.
-* You can also register a special "CacheHandler" to integrate with WarpDrive's caching system.
+* You should also register a special "CacheHandler" to integrate with WarpDrive's caching system.
-In our case, we're using the default CacheHandler.

-So the Request Manager does exactly what it says on the tin.

-* It manages your requests.
 -->

 ---

-# \{JSON:API\} - "The Communicator"
+# \{JSON:API\} — "The Communicator"

 By default, _Warp_**Drive** speaks \{JSON:API\} fluently, giving you: